Oklahoma City voters consider 1% sales tax to build a $1 billion arena for NBA's Thunder

 Oklahoma City voters are set to decide Tuesday whether to approve a six-year, 1% sales tax to help fund construction or risk the same fate as Seattle: losing the team to another market.
 But some residents and experts who have studied public-private partnerships say the deal is much better for the wealthy team owners than the average resident.

-Under the plan before voters, the new arena would cost at least $900 million, with Thunder owners chipping in 5%, or $50 million.
-The team also would agree to stay in the city for another 25 years.
+Under the plan before voters, the new arena would cost at least $900 million, with Thunder owners chipping in 5%, or $50 million, and another $70 million coming from a previously approved sales tax earmarked for improvements to the current arena.
+The team also would agree to stay in the city for 25 years in the new arena, targeted for opening before the 2029-2030 season.

 Many city residents say the deal is far too generous for the Thunder owners, who include some of the wealthiest residents of Oklahoma, especially at a time when most arenas are being funded primarily by private investment or a much smaller public investment.